OWASP/wstg/Testing for APIs.md

 Step 8: Resend one of the operations from step 6 with an interception proxy (Burp Repeater, for example). .
 This will send to the server a request with the session ID or token that was invalidated in step 7.

+# Brute Forcing Weak Secrets used for JWT
+Step 1: Clone the repository https://github.com/brendan-rius/c-jwt-cracker

+Step 2: Navigate to cloned repository and compile the source code using 'make'

+Step 3: Run ./jwtcrack <JWT>

+In case of weak secret value, this will bruteforce the secret.

 # Related Test Cases
 * [IDOR](https://github.com/OWASP/OWASP-Testing-Guide-v5/blob/master/document/4%20Web%20Application%20Security%20Testing/4.6%20Authorization%20Testing/4.6.4%20Testing%20for%20Insecure%20Direct%20Object%20References%20(OTG-AUTHZ-004).md)
 * [Privilege escalation](https://github.com/OWASP/OWASP-Testing-Guide-v5/blob/master/document/4%20Web%20Application%20Security%20Testing/4.6%20Authorization%20Testing/4.6.3%20Testing%20for%20Privilege%20escalation%20(OTG-AUTHZ-003).md)